Skip to content

 The Philipsburg Proclamation Issued

-England’s General Henry Clinton issues The Philipsburg Proclamation granting freedom to all Revolutionary War-era slaves and conferred British subjecthood unto all Africans suffering as slaves in the North American colonies.
+England’s General Henry Clinton issued The Phillipsburg Proclamation that declared freedom to all Revolutionary War-era slaves and conferred British subjecthood unto Africans suffering as slaves in the American colonies.

 1780